Mobile Phone Driving Offences - What to Do If You Are Caught on Your Phone While Driving

 Can you use your phone while parked with the engine running?

-The law states that a driver is permitted to hold and use a mobile phone if they are safely parked.
+The law states that drivers are permitted to hold and use mobile phones if they are safely parked.

-If you still have your engine running while parked, you are not deemed to be safely parked.
+If your engine is still running while you are parked, you are not deemed to be safely parked.
 This means that it is still illegal for someone to be using a phone while parked with the engine running.

 How can the police prove that I was on my phone?

-Of course, the first evidence that the police will use is an eye-witness account.
-If a police officer sees you holding or using a mobile phone, then this can be enough evidence to bring a case against you.
+Of course, the first evidence that the police will use is an eyewitness account.
+If a police officer sees you holding or using a mobile phone, this can be enough evidence to bring a case against you.
+CCTV or vigilante evidence can be used against you.

 If the police have not seen you using your mobile phone whilst driving but have reason to believe that this has been the case (such as if you were deemed to be at fault for an accident), they may apply to search through your phone data to gather digital evidence about your usage.

-Yes, it is perfectly legal to drive while using a handsfree device whilst driving.
-It is important to note that handsfree access must be properly set up before you start driving so that you can receive calls without handling your mobile phone.
+Yes, it is perfectly legal to drive while using a hands-free device.
+However, it is important to note that hands-free access must be properly set up before you start driving so that you can receive calls without handling your mobile phone.

-There have been calls to the government to ban the use of handsfree kits, with the main argument being that they carry the same risk of handheld phones, but there are currently no plans to introduce such a ban.
+There have been calls for the government to ban the use of hands-free kits, with the main argument being that they carry the same risk as handheld phones, but there are currently no plans to introduce such a ban.

-It is also legal to use voice commands (e.g. Siri on Apple products) or a built in sat nav.
+Using voice commands (e.g., Siri on Apple products) or a built-in sat nav is also legal.

 What is the fine for using my phone while driving?

 The minimum fine you can receive for using a mobile phone while driving is £200.
-However, this “minimum” is only in respect of a fixed penalty notice issued by the police.
-If you are dealt with at the magistrates court it is in the court’s discretion to decide the amount of any fine.
+However, this “minimum” is only regarding a fixed penalty notice issued by the police.
+If you are dealt with at the magistrate's court, it is at the court’s discretion to decide the amount of any fine.
 The maximum fine is £1,000 or £2,500 for drivers operating heavy goods vehicles.

 How many penalty points will I get for using my phone while driving?